lmcrean/Hoverboard/README.md

   - [Inspiration](#inspiration)

-## Strategy
+## User Experience Strategy

+> A recent study conducted showed that schools in the UK spent nearly half a billion pounds on paper each year, which is the equivalent of 3m Chromebook devices.
+- Ieva Kulikovska, Education Software Specialist, Blog Post for theaccessgroup.com

+### Client Premise:
+Dr. Emily Williams is Headmaster at Meadowbrook Academy.
+She is expecting an Ofsted School Inspection in the next 5 years.
+Although her recent inspection feedback was positive, inspectors pointed out that various problems deriving from the sheer volume of paper.
+The top 5 include:

+- it can take weeks for teachers to organise books for review by school leaders
+- learning journeys quickly going out of date as the curriculum changes
+- the paper copiers regularly break down every week
+- important assessment documents/ paper resources occasionally are mislaid
+- while there are VLE's (virtual learning environments) in place, these are limited to setting homework, merits and changing seating plans.
+They do not account for coursework portfolios.

+One day her friend, Headmaster Benjamin Reynolds from Green Orchard School, recommends a new and promising Virtual Learning environment called Hoverboard.
+Benjamin has been trialling Hoverboard to reduce paper usage and organise data.
+THe software has a more ambitious scope than current VLEs by enabling users a chance to organise classwork on a cloud server.
+Later that day, Dr. Emily look's up Hoverboard on a search engine and visits their promotional website.

+### Client Objective - Page Structure:
+Dr. Emily needs to be able to visualise the mission of Hoverboard's product.
+She sees the homepage which demonstrates that Hoverboard are trying to help transition schools transition to a better and richer VLE.
+The content is themed around education, technology and ease of use.
+The client needs the front-end design to be positive, engaging and professional in tone.

+She wants to find out more about the features that Hoverboard offers.
+She visits Page 2 which demonstrates what unique features Hoverboard has to integrate student classwork, such as peer feedback, quick teacher grading and gallery views.
+The content is informative, persuasive and reassuring.
+The client needs the front-end design to use a clean layout that clearly visualises the product being used.

+Finally Dr. Emily visits page 3 where she books a free trial for one year.
+She mention's her friend Benjamin Reynolds recommended the product which offers him a special discount.
+She fills in a form which captures her essential data.
+At the end a message appears that thanks her and assures her that their customer welcome lead will be in contact.
+The client needs the front-end design to be easy to read and use.

-### Important Contraints
+### Important Contraints for the Developer
-This is being completed by a single developer working within the limit of roughly 50 hours.
-HTML and CSS should therefore be main focus.
-The platform and client are fictional in order to focus on the need for front-end skills.
+The initial live project was being completed to a live-product within the limit of roughly 50 hours.
+Essential Front-end skills, specifically HTML and CSS were main focus.

-Due to the time constraints, one important ommission is "demo mock-up" graphics of the platform in action, it is instead summarised with graphics.
+Due to the time constraints, the platform and client were fictional in order to focus on front-end skills. one important ommission is "demo mock-up" graphics of the platform in action, it is instead summarised with graphics.
 This can be revisited once developed.

-### Premise:
-Hoverboard is a startup company that has developed a virtual classroom software, they are looking for users to trial their software by request-only.
-They want to communicate a balance of playful and trustworthiness in tone.

-### Client Objective:
-The client has heard of the startup company, they may be an educational body or a school.
-They may need to be persuaded that Hoverboard is a potential virtual classroom.
-The client already has enthusiasm for technology in classrooms.

-The Client wants the site to perform some/all of these actions.
-- read about the platform's features
-- check the credentials
-- leave details to request a trial